 For national help in the U.S., contact the National Problem Gambling Helpline at 1-800-MY-RESET, text 800GAM, or use online chat through the National Council on Problem Gambling.
 For state-specific support, use NCPG help-by-state resources.

-Help routing checked: May 19, 2026.
-Re-check NCPG phone, text, and chat wording before each quarterly tools update.
+Help routing checked: June 15, 2026.
+Re-check NCPG phone, text and chat wording before each quarterly tools update.